Code-Institute-Submissions/corals_health/README.md

 ```

 #### Model Evaluation
 Model_1, Model_2 and Model_3 were evaluated using the test set and accuracy and loss metrics.
-The results are shown below:
+Results are shown below:

 **Model_1**
 ```